camunda/camunda-docs-manual/content/user-guide/model-api/fluent-builder-api.md

     .endEvent();
 ```

-## Extend a process with the fluent builder API
+# Extend a Process with the Fluent Builder API

 With the fluent builder API you can not only create processes, you can also extend existing processes.